We are increasingly fluent in images with no handhold, images freighted with all the orphanhood in the world—fragments.

 This is because the kind of understanding we would like to have, for other people and for ourselves, is a mutual activity.
 Something is offered and something is sought.
 An egg extends itself and the roving fringe tastes in search of it.
 A black man talks about himself and I lean forward so as not to miss a word he says.

-Anonymous asked: i don't know who else to go to about this. i'm just incredibly conflicted about the whole damn woody allen thing. i don't know what to think. i don't know what to believe. i've read countless articles. i'm terrified someone will ask me about it. i know it's stupid and i shouldn't care. i know there are lots of way more important problems. i don't know. i just want it all to go away. i don't even really know what i'm asking you for here.
+Anonymous said: i don't know who else to go to about this. i'm just incredibly conflicted about the whole damn woody allen thing. i don't know what to think. i don't know what to believe. i've read countless articles. i'm terrified someone will ask me about it. i know it's stupid and i shouldn't care. i know there are lots of way more important problems. i don't know. i just want it all to go away. i don't even really know what i'm asking you for here.

 (just between you and me, if mia farrow had in fact coached her daughter to accuse woody allen of raping her, if mia farrow had gone completely insane and was manipulating her daughter to ruin the life of her ex-partner, I’m not sure I would blame her.